unparalleled-js/docs-1/recipe-development-lifecycle/import.md

 ‘Overwrite’ will cause all table data to be overwritten and all data in the table to be replaced permanently.
 ‘Ignore’ will disregard all table data even though the table was exported with data.

 Workato recommends you establish rules and procedures for the use of these options.
-The simplest approach is probably to use the defaults: “include data” on export and “overwrite data” on import.
+The simplest approach is to use the defaults: “include data” on export and “overwrite data” on import.
 This assumes, however, that the lookup table in the importing account can be safely overwritten, without affecting recipes that are not part of the package being imported.

 ### Other dependencies
 Other recipe dependencies will have the following tags according to their statuses.